 Generally, a civil domestic violence action is considered a petition for an injunction against domestic violence.
 A criminal domestic violence action is an arrest for a domestic violence incident.
 The difference between the two is that in a civil action, the most that a Judge could do is order the parties to stay away from each other or order the person petitioned against the respondent to stay away from the petitioner.
 If the individual violates the court order, they could be sent to Jail.

 Criminal domestic violence action could lead to a criminal record with severe penalties.
 The punishments could include imprisonment, probation, fines, and community service.
-To learn more about the difference between civil and criminal domestic violence actions in West Palm Beach, call an attorney at Leifert & Leifert.
+To learn more about the difference between civil and criminal actions in West Palm Beach, enlist the assitance of a local domestic violence attorney.

 Standard of Proof